DelmedigoA/DelmedigoA.github.io/README.md

 ## Work Experience
 **Head of Branch | Central Bureau of Statistics, Jerusalem (_August 2022 - Present_)**

-- Developed and Fine-tuned multi-modal pre-trained models using TensorFlow and Hugging Face Transformers for document-based question answering (QA) and classification tasks
+- Developed and fine-tuned multi-modal models for computer vision tasks, specifically document-based question answering (QA) and classification, using TensorFlow and Hugging Face Transformers

 - Developed and deployed a tabular classification machine learning model.
 Subsequently, I was responsible for constructing and managing a substantial, sensitive dataset utilizing the model’s outputs.